ShakingMap/rf-form/README.md

 # RF Form

 build react form with validations in a better way.

+**Note: This project is inactively maintained, you can have a try to the great alternative [uniforms](https://github.com/vazco/uniforms)**

 ## Features
 - build React form with validations easily